nopeless/discord.js.test/README.md

   1. User#bot behavior is not changable by adding a wrapper.
 Unless you want to rewrite your whole code base, this is the better option
   2. Various methods are injected to make testing easier.
 This is also not possible with a wrapper
-  3. Other packages either do not implement point 1.
+  3. Other packages either do not implement point 1, or are outdated.
 </details>